 ARE THERE ANY DEFENSES TO LEAVING THE SCENE OF PERSONAL INJURY?

+YES.
 There are defenses to leaving the scene of property damage.
 The most common defense to leaving the scene of property damage is that the driver did not know that they struck something.
 The Commonwealth must prove that the driver knowingly hit something.
-If you've been charged with leaving the scene of property damage you need to speak to an experienced criminal defense attorney.
+If you’ve been charged with leaving the scene of property damage you need to speak to an experienced criminal defense attorney.
 The law does not allow for the judge to make any changes.
 It must be applied if there is a guilty.

 BEST BOSTON CRIMINAL LAWYER /MASSACHUSETTS CRIMINAL ATTORNEY

-Attorney Patrick T. Donovan is dedicated to providing the best criminal defense to people charged with leaving the scene of property damage in Massachusetts.
+Massachusetts Criminal Lawyer Patrick T. Donovan is dedicated to providing the best criminal defense to people charged with leaving the scene of property damage in Massachusetts.
 Attorney Donovan has represented many clients who have been charged with motor vehicle crimes including leaving the scene of property damage in Boston and throughout the state of Massachusetts.
 Massachusetts Criminal Attorney Patrick T. Donovan is committed to aggressively pursuing the best possible outcome for each and every one of his clients.

 As a former prosecutor, Attorney Donovan is well aware of the many legal strategies both law enforcement and district attorneys will use when trying to obtain a criminal conviction.
 Attorney Donovan uses his prior knowledge as an Assistant District Attorney to his clients’ advantage by challenging evidence submitted by state lawyers, investigating faulty law enforcement procedures, and ultimately building the strongest case possible for every single one of his clients.
 Attorney Donovan is committed to being the the best criminal attorney in Massachusetts.